-1. The judge may take an award away from any contestant for unsportsmanlike conduct even after the class has been placed.
+- 1. The judge may take an award away from any contestant for unsportsmanlike conduct even after the class has been placed. - 2.
+There will be no refund of entry fees when exhibitors are disqualified for any reason. - 3.
+Misrepresentation of a horse or exhibitor in any way will be grounds for forfeiture of all prizes won and disqualification of exhibitor for this show. (such as but not limited to: entering in class not in exhibitor's classified level, exhibiting a horse not listed on exhibitor's project/show registration, age of horse, etc.).

-- 2. There will be no refund of entry fees when exhibitors are disqualified for any reason. - 3.
-Misrepresentation of a horse or exhibitor in any way will be grounds for forfeiture of all prizes won and disqualification of exhibitor for this show. (such as but not limited to: entering in class not in exhibitor's classified level, exhibiting a horse not listed on exhibitor's project/show registration, age of horse, etc.). - 4.
-In performance disciplines for Junior & Senior Advanced riders: ABSOLUTELY NO coaching toward any exhibitor in the show ring, verbal or otherwise will be permitted.
+- 4. In all performance disciplines: ABSOLUTELY NO coaching toward any exhibitor in the show ring, verbal or otherwise will be permitted.
 This could result in the disqualification of the exhibitor by the Judge and/or Show Officials.
-In Beginner and Intermediate show rings coaching is allowed only where there is a question of safety.
 Coaching is permissible in both gymkhana and sorting.
-In sorting, no spotting of cows is permitted. - a.
+In sorting no spotting of cows is permitted. - a.
 Cheering or general encouragement is acceptable.
 Specific direction to an exhibitor or horse is not allowed. - 5.
 Any horse that becomes unmanageable, endangers the safety of the rider, other exhibitors, spectators, or other horses (in the opinion of the Judge and/or Show Officials) will be disqualified from the class and excused from the arena. - a.
 If the horse remains unmanageable, it may be disqualified from the show. - 6.
 All lame and sick horses may be excused from any or all classes at the discretion of the Judge and/or Show Officials. - 7.
 The judge will have the authority to disqualify any exhibitor for any appointments that, in the judge's opinion, are inhumane. - 8.
 Unnecessary roughness and abuse of animals will not be permitted.
 Unnecessary spurring, striking or beating of the horse in any manner at any time on the show grounds will be cause for disqualification of the rider/exhibitor by the Judge and/or Show Officials for the remainder of the show.
 This decision will be final. a.
 Whipping, batting or spurring in front of the cinch, except for proper use of English crops or bats. - 9.
 Any discourtesy or acting unmannerly towards any Judge, Show Official, spectator(s) and other exhibitors by exhibitors, spectators, and/or leaders will NOT be permitted.
 Such behavior reported to a show official may result in the exhibitor being disqualified for the remainder of the Show.
 Additionally, spectator(s) may be asked to leave the Show Grounds.